n3mo/s/README.md

-Strings
+S
 =======

 String manipulation egg for chicken scheme.

 This library is currently under active development and is subject to change.
 The functions defined here were inspired by the Emacs lisp string manipulation library "s" created by Magnar Sveen (and others) at <https://github.com/magnars/s.el>.
-As such, many procedures are a direct port of their Elisp counterparts (however, novel procedures have been defined as well).
+As such, many procedures are a direct reimplementation of their Elisp counterparts (however, novel procedures have been defined as well).
 Some of these functions are simply wrappers around existing scheme procedures.
 In the spirit of s.el, such wrappers exist to provide users with a consistent API for quickly and easily manipulating strings in Chicken Scheme without searching documentation across multiple modules.

 Installation
 ============

-<i>Strings</i> is designed to work with [Chicken Scheme](http://www.call-cc.org/).
+<i>S</i> is designed to work with [Chicken Scheme](http://www.call-cc.org/).
 The procedures were developed and tested on Chicken 4.8.0 and 4.7.0.6.
 Your mileage may vary on other versions.

-<i>Strings</i> requires the following dependencies/eggs:
+<i>S</i> requires the following dependencies/eggs:

 <pre>
 data-structures